Members and Board of Directors

 Linda Humphreys is a Certified Professional Accountant (CPA, CMA) who has held senior management positions with Alberta Innovates Health Solutions, and its predecessor — the Alberta Heritage Foundation for Medical Research — for 20 years.
 She has been Chief Financial Officer, and Director and Vice President responsible for Technology Commercialization.
 Most recently, Ms. Humphreys was the Vice President of Corporate Affairs until she retired in 2012.
 In June 2018, she was appointed as Vice-Chair of Alberta’s Rural Health Professions Action Plan.
 She is a mentor with Immigrant Services Calgary and also participated on several other boards including Inno-Centre Alberta, the Alberta Science and Technology Awards Foundation, Alberta Aviation Council and the Canadian Breast Cancer Foundation.
 She was a volunteer instructor for the Board Development Program in Alberta, and a mentor with the career centre at the University of Alberta.
 She has been involved in the establishment and development of private sector companies developing technology in the oil sands.

-Marilyn Luscombe is New Brunswick Community College’s (NBCC) inaugural president and chief executive officer.
+Until her retirement in June 2018, Marilyn Luscombe was New Brunswick Community College’s (NBCC) inaugural president and chief executive officer.
 She was first appointed in 2010 and re-appointed for a second term in 2014.
-During this time, NBCC has moved from a six-college structure to a new One College - One Team structure.
-In addition to maintaining a strong reputation for high quality and relevant programs, NBCC has also initiated a number of innovations under Ms. Luscombe’s leadership.
+During this time, NBCC moved from a six-college structure to a new One College - One Team structure.
+In addition to maintaining a strong reputation for high quality and relevant programs, NBCC also initiated a number of innovations under Ms. Luscombe’s leadership.
 These include the award-winning Robertson Institute for Community Leadership, a new entrepreneurial mentorship program, and an office of applied research and innovation.

-Ms. Luscombe was named one of Atlantic Canada’s Top 50 CEOs by Atlantic Business Magazine in 2015.
+Ms. Luscombe was named one of Atlantic Canada’s Top 50 CEOs by Atlantic Business Magazine in 2015, and received the 2018 Distinguished Service Award from Colleges and Institutes Canada.

 President, R.C.
 Management